Rania-ME/csci-476-594-spring2021-private/lab01/README.md

  hence Bob can remove files.

  Task 9: When running it as a normal user it sleeps for a second.
 The file /etc/zzz has been modified.
-It gives Malicious Data when executable file is run after modifying /etc/zzz files.
+It gives Malicious Data when executable file is run after modifying /etc/zzz files